ahmedmusaad/NVD-Alerts/README.md

 The script will run smoothly if everything is configured correctly.
 You will get an email within a few minutes with the new CVE IDs that you need to check.

-If you disable emails, uncomment the print() function on **line 44** before running the script and you will get the results in your console.

 ## Automation